clementpoiret/HSF/docs/user-guide/uncertainty.md

 it is possible to estimate the uncertainty of the predicted segmentation, notably through the *Aleatoric Uncertainty* which depends on noise or randomness in the input testing image.

+Uncertainty maps are saved in the relative directory difined by `files.output_dir`.

 ## Aleatoric Uncertainty

 Aleatoric uncertainty is also known as statistical uncertainty, and is representative of unknowns that differ each time we run the same experiment[^1].